 How many people live in subsidized housing in Washington, DC?

-About 49,352 residents in subsidized housing in 2023, or about 1.9 people per unit.
+About 49,352 people in 2023, or about 1.9 people per unit.
 Subsidized housing options vary by location, ranging from high-rise or garden-style apartments to single-family dwellings, duplexes, and more.
-On average, residents in 2023 have lived in their units for twenty-nine years.
+On average, residents have lived in their units for 348 months.

 Showing data for